-Understanding the causes and implications of CO bias in CCMs is important for climate prediction as it may indicate or contribute to biases in methane and ozone and their respective radiative forcing contributions.
-The goal of this study is to quantify the relationship of the extratropical NH CO bias seen in CCMs with bias in oxidant concentrations and methane lifetime.
-Our focus is primarily on NH spring and summer, when the NH CO bias is large.
-We use the GEOS-5 Chemistry Climate Model (GEOSCCM) to investigate how attributing a CCM's CO bias to CO emissions versus OH chemistry impacts ozone and methane lifetime.
+Understanding the causes and implications of CO bias in chemistry climate models is important for climate prediction as it may indicate or contribute to biases in methane and ozone and their respective radiative forcing contributions.
+The goal of this study is to quantify the relationship of the extratropical NH CO bias seen in chemistry climate models with bias in oxidant concentrations and methane lifetime.
+We use the GEOS-5 Chemistry Climate Model (GEOSCCM) to compare the impact of increasing CO emissions vs. reducing OH concentrations on the CO distribution.
 We also quantify the contribution of model biases in other constituents such as ozone and water vapor to the simulated OH and CO distributions and methane lifetime.